 - Vomiting

-While many people fully recover, there are a percentage of patients who experience the symptoms long-term.
+While many people fully recover, some people experience symptoms long-term.
 These symptoms can also negatively impact pre-existing health conditions.

 In studies of patients with COVID-19, there have been several different long-term effects on organs as well [2], including: